 How I gained the experience to teach

 As Shake Shack grew in size nationally, it also did internationally.
-I knew there was a certain position called “Cross Trainer” within the company, that allowed accomplished employees to travel nationally and internationally in order to train new staff and keep quality high and consistent throughout the world, and jokingly always said, “If you guys ever reach Japan, let me know!”.
+I knew there was a certain position called “Cross Trainer” within the company.
+That position allowed accomplished employees to travel nationally and internationally in order to train new staff and keep quality high and consistent throughout the world, and jokingly always said, “If you guys ever reach Japan, let me know!”.

 Little did I know, this would actually happen.
 I quickly worked my way up the ranks and achieved my goal, and with even more hard work and proving myself, was told that I would be sent to Japan to open the second Japanese Shake Shack.
 This was literally a dream come true.